No Widgets found in the Sidebar

 Vagabondish is reader-supported.
 When you buy through links on our site, we may earn a small affiliate commission.
 Read our disclosure.

-Read Post Where to travel in south america 2019
+Read Post Can i travel to south america without a vaccine

 If you’re heading anywhere with questionable tap water, this is something you need to think about.
 While I hate scaremongering when it comes to travel, water-related disease and illness (think cholera, dysentery, and hepatitis A) are a very real concern in many parts of the world.